What is BBIT?

 BBIT is a common method of treating diabetes outside of the hospital setting, and therefore may be more familiar to patients.
 BBIT is a mnemonic meant to remind clinicians of the essential steps involved in ordering insulin:

-- Basal - Long acting insulin provided to balance the endogenous glucose produced continuously by the body (gluconeogenesis).
+- Basal - Long or intermediate acting insulin provided to balance the endogenous glucose produced continuously by the body (gluconeogenesis).
 Basal insulin mimics the background insulin typically produced by the pancreas 24 hours per day in those without diabetes.

 - Insulin Correction - Additional short acting insulin used to make small corrections and bring blood glucose back to target, if needed.